-The Image Generation portal allows for viewing, editing, filtering, and normalization of the raw wavelength time-series and computation of hemoglobin states (oxy-, deoxy-, total-Hb, HbO2 saturation).
-It also provides for specification of different linearreconstruction methods (truncated SVD, LUdecomposition) for recovery of wavelength dependent absorption and scattering coefficients/Hb states, access to stored FEM mesh libraries, toolboxes for generating a FEM meshes from anatomical priors or other user

-Figure 1.
-Home screen of NAVI - a problem solving environment for NIRS imaging definable media, a diffusion-based DC forward solver for computation of surface intensities and Jacobian operators as well as access to an image enhancement scheme described in other abstracts at this meeting.
+The Image Generation portal allows for filtering and normalization of the raw wavelength time series and computation of hemoglobin states (oxy-, deoxy-, total-Hb, HbO2 saturation).
+It also provides for specification of different linear reconstruction methods (truncated SVD, LU decomposition) for recovery of wavelength-dependent absorption and scattering coefficients and Hb states,1 access to stored FEM mesh libraries, toolboxes for generating a FEM meshes from anatomical priors or other user-definable media, a diffusion-based DC forward solver for computation of surface intensities and Jacobian operators, as well as access to an image enhancement scheme2,3 described in other abstracts at this meeting.
+Figure 2 shows some user interfaces used for and results derived from Image generator.